Plant Propagation Methods and Techniques

 Plant propagation is the process of reproducing or creating a new plant or

 seedling.
-Like all living organisms in Nature, plants must reproduce to survive.
+Like all living organisms in Nature, plants must reproduce to for

-Nature provides a variety of ways to do this in the plant world.
-Different
+the species to survive.
+Nature provides a variety of ways to do this in the

-Plant propagation is an important part of gardening, whether outdoors, or
+Plant propagation techniques are important in gardening, whether outdoors,

-with your indoor houseplants.
-When you have a great plant, and you want to
+or with your indoor houseplants.
+When you have a great plant, and you want

-create a new one "just like it" for yourself or a friend, you need to know
+to create a new one "just like it" for yourself or a friend, you need to

-about plant propagation.
-Here are the most common means of plant
+know about plant propagation.
+Here are the most common methods and principles

 Seeds are by far the most common means of plant propagation.
 The vast majority